loda-lang/loda-programs/programs/oeis/list3.md

 * [A321773](http://oeis.org/A321773) ([L20 program](A321773.asm)): Number of compositions of n into parts with distinct multiplicities and with exactly three parts.
 * [A321883](http://oeis.org/A321883) ([L06 program](A321883.asm)): Nonnegative integers n for which n! + 1 is not a square.
 * [A322008](http://oeis.org/A322008) ([L12 program](A322008.asm)): 1/(1 - Integral_{x=0..1} x^(x^n) dx), rounded to the nearest integer.
+* [A322029](http://oeis.org/A322029) ([L29 program](A322029.asm)): Denominator of least value of the squared diameters of the enclosing circles of all strictly convex lattice n-gons with minimal area given by A070911.
+Numerators are A321693.
 * [A322042](http://oeis.org/A322042) ([L03 program](A322042.asm)): Maximum edge-distance of a point in the quotient graph E/nE from the origin (see A322041 for further information).
 * [A322043](http://oeis.org/A322043) ([L05 program](A322043.asm)): Numbers k such that the coefficient of x^k in the expansion of Product_{m >= 1} (1-x^m)^15 is zero.
 * [A322108](http://oeis.org/A322108) ([L15 program](A322108.asm)): Distance of n-th iteration in an alternating rectangular spiral.